-Only those MSP beneficiaries with premium assistance status qualify for MSP coverage of massage therapy services.
+Only those MSP beneficiaries with supplementary benefits status qualify for MSP coverage of massage therapy services.
 To verify a patient's eligibility for these benefits, use the Teleplan online eligibility check feature or call Coverage Enquiries.

 Massage therapists who are licensed by the College of Massage Therapists of British Columbia (CMTBC) are eligible to enrol with MSP and obtain MSP billing numbers.

 Enrolment status, and, therefore, the possession of an active billing number, is contingent upon the practitioner's continued licensure by the CMTBC.
 Any change in licensure, such as the renewal of a temporary license or specialty, must be reported to MSP to avoid refusal of claims.

 Licensed massage therapists who register with MSP are called "enrolled" massage therapists.
 Enrolled massage therapists may choose to be "opted-in" or "opted-out".